jtarchie/followthesnow/README.md

 ## Usage

 Building the site will take awhile.
-The NOAA API is used to get information about current and upcoming snow conditions.
+The OpenWeather API is used to get information about current and upcoming snow conditions.
 They rate limit pretty heavily, so a `sleep` is put in between every API call.

 This will manually build the site.